placebeyondtheclouds/gpu-home-server/README.md

 - running inference on models that require 24GB of VRAM
   - hosting ollama with open webui
 - running training/inference code that requires CUDA v.11-12, needs Pascal architecture GPU
+- render videos on CPU and GPU
+- data engineering tasks

 ## to do